The definitive guide to making a digital magazine

 One solution is to build your magazine content using software designed and engineered to make the most of the modern web.
 Modern digital storytelling platforms allow publishing and marketing teams to create great reading experiences — without requiring you to hire a web designer or developer.

-The University of Queensland have long published Contact Magazine, and have produced some amazing digital stories.
+The University of Queensland has long published Contact Magazine, and has produced some amazing digital stories.
 One favourite of the Shorthand team is Fear versus Reality, covering research into shark encounters in Australia.
 The piece makes great use of video, photography, and animated maps — all beautifully rendered on whatever device the reader happens to be reading on.

 2. Put the ‘digital’ in digital magazine